CMS-TYPO3-Wordpress/gtd/Documentation/Index.rst

 		en

 	:Description:
-		Your Todo-List for Getting Things Done
+		Frontend User can use this Extension as Todo List for Timemanagement or Projectmanangement with the Getting Things Done Scheme introduced by David Allen.

 	:Keywords:
 		Todo, Timemanagement, Projectmanagement, Frontend, Getting Things Done